Waiting for Dublin: Production

 Waiting for Dublin originally been filming in 2003 in Ireland before production was paused in March due to financial issues.
 In October 2006, production company Corsan acquired the film and chose to resume production.
 Multiple of the film's original crew from 2003 were not notified of production resuming, prompting them to make an appearance on the RTÉ Radio 1 talk show Liveline in protest.
 The Irish Film Technicians Association began picketing at the Man O'War Pub in Dublin, where the film was being shot.
 Speaking to the Boston Herald about the film's lengthy production, lead actor Keegan said, "Four-and-a-half years later we came back to finish it in Dublin and that was two years ago from where we are now.
 It’s been seven years, can you imagine?
 What a crazy experience."

 Waiting for Dublin had a production budget of $6 million.

 Release

-Waiting for Dublin received a limited theatrical release by Cinema Libre Studio in the United States on March 13, 2009.
+Waiting for Dublin premiered at the Shanghai International Film Festival in June 2007, and received a limited theatrical release from Cinema Libre Studio on March 13, 2009.
 The film was released on Blu-ray on March 1, 2011.